AdobeDocs/target.pt-BR/help/c-target/c-audiences/create-audience.md

 Você pode misturar operadores booleanos para criar regras complexas; no entanto, operadores no mesmo nível da regra devem ser compatíveis.
 A interface de usuário aplica o operador correto automaticamente.

-Por exemplo, a regra a seguir direciona os visitantes que usam Chrome *ou* Firefox em um computador Windows:
+For example, the following rule targets visitors who use either Chrome *or* Firefox on a Windows computer:

 ![Criar público-alvo](assets/audience_create.png)

 >[!NOTE]
 >
 >Tenha cuidado para evitar criar regras que excluem todos membros em potencial do público-alvo.
-Por exemplo, não é possível que alguém visite uma página usando Chrome *e* Firefox simultaneamente.
+For example, it is not possible for someone to visit a page using Chrome *and* Firefox simultaneously.

 ## Criar um novo público